Greek language question: Opposition to Demoticism

-Venizelos' reforms of 1917
+1917 reforms

 Against this opposition the Association made little progress until 1917.
-But in the intervening years Greece had greatly expanded its territory in the successful Balkan Wars, and when Venizelos assumed power again in the aftermath of the National Schism his position was strong enough to push through reform.
+But in the intervening years Greece had greatly expanded its territory in the successful Balkan Wars, and when Eleftherios Venizelos assumed power again in the aftermath of the National Schism his position was strong enough to push through reform.
 Triantafyllidis, Delmouzos and Glinos were appointed to senior positions in the Ministry of Education.
 The teaching of Ancient Greek was removed from primary schools.
-Demotic alone was to be taught in the first four years, and in parallel with Katharevousa in the last two, while new school readers 'in the common spoken (demotic) language' were introduced for the early years.
+Demotic alone was to be taught in the first four years, and in parallel with Katharevousa in the last two, while new school readers "in the common spoken [Demotic] language" were introduced for the early years.

 This programme was all the more politically acceptable because many felt that reformed primary education would help to integrate the newly conquered Macedonian territories into the Greek nation.
 In the past, the traditional primary combination of lessons on Ancient Greek, in a classroom using Katharevousa, had proved less than effective in Hellenizing non-Greek-speaking populations, even the Arvanite minority settled in the area around Athens itself.

 The 1917 reforms were a turning-point for the language question.
-Except for a temporary setback in 1920-23, demotic would never again lose its foothold in the first few years of primary education.
+Except for a temporary setback in 1920-23, Demotic would never again lose its foothold in the first few years of primary education.

 Coexistence and competition

-In the adult world too it was now evident that written demotic prose was here to stay, and even its opponents began to give some thought to possible terms of coexistence, with Katharevousa and demotic being allotted separate spheres of influence.
+In the adult world too it was now evident that written Demotic prose was here to stay, and even its opponents began to give some thought to possible terms of coexistence, with Katharevousa and Demotic being allotted separate spheres of influence.
 In 1911 the parliamentary committee investigating the language question had referred to "the development of modern Katharevousa as the means for the expression of thought, but simultaneously the evolution and predominance of the vernacular in the expression of emotion".
 By 1920 even Hatzidakis was comparing "the learned written tradition as patroparadotos (handed down by the father)" with "the popular tradition as mitrodidaktos (taught by the mother).
 It seemed that the two versions of the language were now competing on much more equal terms than before.